itmo-infocom/UNIX-Linux-online-course/texts/023_network_utils.md

 ```
 man telnet
 ```
 It's just a CLI for another host and this protocol still used for access to some hardware devices.
 Moreover, you can use it for debugging by connecting to other servers by choosing of TCP server's port.
-For example HTTP:
+On modern systems, you can use the lighter 'nc' utility, netcat.
+For example let's try to play with HTTP protocol:
 ```
 $ telnet google.com 80
 Trying 173.194.73.101...